 Masks, on the lifts, must be specific masks – buffs, scarfs, coat collars will not be accepted.
 This is each individual’s responsibility.

 All chalets/accommodation providers will be focusing on “reinforced cleaning” with regular disinfecting of high touch points in hotels and communal résidences.
 Later check-ins/earlier check-outs are being mandated as a way to ensure that deep cleaning can be conducted before the next set of guests arrive.
 Single-group occupancy and hand sanitisers will be partout in all of our chalets in Méribel.
 We will only be running chalets where we are satisfied they can be managed safely.
+If you’re more comfortable with a self-catered holiday, The Ski Company have self-catered apartments throughout Europe.

 On the food and catering side, it seems unlikely at the moment that large-scale breakfast buffets will make a re-appearance anytime soon, table service will be the norm in chalets and hotels.